 Other Neck Harnesses You Might Consider

 A strong neck is crucial in a wide variety of close contact sports such as MMA, boxing and kickboxing, helping to prevent concussions and whiplash.
 A thick and tough neck will make you a lot more difficult to choke during a match.
 When you’re trying to defend or escape from a choke, a strong neck is vitally important.
+If your neck easily gets sore from training, you’re going to be tapping a lot more to chokes like the RNC, Darce, and Ezekiel.

 Having a strong neck is also very important for the general safety and wellbeing of your skull, neck and shoulders also.
 If you’re a wrestler and you are hoisted up in the air and driven down into your neck, having strong neck muscles will increase your chances of avoiding serious injury.